rednexx46/esp32-orchestrator/README.md

 # Orchestrator (MQTT to MongoDB)

-This service listens to MQTT messages from ESP32-based mesh sensor nodes and stores the received sensor data in MongoDB.
-It is written in Go and designed to run as a lightweight Docker container on a Raspberry Pi or similar edge gateway.
+This service listens to MQTT messages forwarded by the ESP32 gateway, which collects sensor data from nearby nodes over ESP-NOW and publishes it via MQTT.
+It stores the received sensor data in MongoDB.
+The orchestrator is written in Go and designed to run as a lightweight Docker container on a Raspberry Pi or similar edge gateway.

 ---